volkerdobler/insertnums/README.md

 16
 ```

-And because one "variable" within expressions is the `_` (underline) represents the current value under the selection, you can even manipulate the current values.
+And because one "variable" within expressions is the `_` (underline) representing the current value under the selection, you can even manipulate the current values.

 _Example:_ you select a list of numbers and want to add 50 to each number individually.